Usman-A/AVL-Tree-Visualizer/README.md

 ## Running the program

 Running the program is very straightforward, clone the repo, and run the python file.
+You need to have the tkinter `python` package installed on your system.

 ### Windows
 * `py.exe .\AVL-GUI.py`